 Clark’s secret for getting the cheapest rental car rates starts with booking a vehicle at the same time he books his air travel.
 Then, about a week before the trip, he checks the rates again to see if he can grab a better deal at a lower price.

 Car rental fees are completely refundable, so he doesn’t lose anything if he cancels the original booking.

 “You can end up cutting the cost of a rental car by half or more by re-shopping it the week of your trip,” Clark says.

-Rather than paying baggage fees, Clark travels only with what an airline permits free as a single carry-on.
-With bag fees topping $75 on some airlines under certain circumstances, following this advice can be a huge money-saver.
+Rather than paying baggage fees, Clark travels only with what an airline permits as a single carry-on.
+With bag fees topping $75 on some airlines, following this advice can be a huge money-saver.

 “Another plus is that I never worry about the airline losing my baggage,” Clark says.

 Find Free Street Parking